mattmcfad/FE-Dev-Interviews/README.md

 * What is your stack?
 * How big is your development team?
 * What are the tech backgrounds of your developers?
-* What Front-End technologies do you use?
+* What front-end technologies do you use?
 * What is the culture like at XYZ?
 What is your company culture?
 * Do you guys eat lunch together?
 * Do you have social events?